The Act (cast recording): Release details

 While originally intended for release by Columbia Records, the label dropped its option after the show received negative reviews, coinciding with the expiration of Liza Minnelli's contract.
 According to trade publications in early June 1978, DRG Records, led by Hugh Fordin, subsequently acquired the rights and produced the album.
-In June 3, 1978, Billboard reported that a distribution agreement was finalized for the original cast album, between RCA Records and the newly-formed DRG Records.
+On June 3, 1978, Billboard reported that a distribution agreement was finalized for the original cast album, between RCA Records and the newly-formed DRG Records.
 The pact, announced by Mel Ilberman, division vice president of business affairs and associated labels for RCA, and Hugh Fordin, president of DRG Records, stipulated that RCA would be responsible for the manufacturing and marketing of the album.
 This partnership secured the commercial release for the production's soundtrack.

 In its June 17, 1978 issue, Billboard reported that RCA had released the original cast album for The Act and would actively promote the album.
 In its September 27, 1986 issue, the same magazine noted the album's release on compact disc (CD), under catalog number CDRG 6101.
 Subsequent reissues by other labels often rebranded the album, altering the artwork and frequently marketing it as a Liza Minnelli solo album instead of an Original Broadway Cast Recording.

 Critical reception

 Cash Box highlighted Liza Minnelli's "superb artistry" and "inspired, emotional vocals" throughout the album.
-The magazine acknowledged that the stage production itself had received mixed reviews from theater critics, but noted that the reaction to Minnelli's personal performance was overwhelmingly positive.
-It praised "sensitive, exquisitely-executed numbers" such as "There When I Need Him" and "It's The Strangest Thing", concluding that the album constituted a "valuable contemporary adult package".
+The magazine praised the "sensitive, exquisitely-executed numbers" such as "There When I Need Him" and "It's The Strangest Thing", concluding that the album constituted a "valuable contemporary adult package".

-William Ruhlmann of AllMusic noted that while the score was by her favored team of John Kander and Fred Ebb, the contemporary setting worked against them.
+William Ruhlmann of AllMusic noted that while the score was by her favored team of Kander and Ebb, the contemporary setting worked against them.
 He argued that Kander lacked a feel for 1970s music, and Ebb's inherent cynicism clashed with Minnelli's trademark optimism.
 As a result, Ruhlmann felt the score failed the star, and the album sounded like "little more than a Minnelli solo recording" with only the faintest indication of its theatrical origins.